Why understanding the competition matters in product management

 - Collaborate and discuss.
 The Levels of Competition will only benefit from discussions with others around you.
 Customers and wider stakeholders can all help you to figure out just what competition you have to worry about.

-Download below and share any feedback or suggestions you have in the comments.
+Download the template and share any feedback or suggestions you have in the comments.